stupidpupil/parochial/README.md

 - Terrain elevation data from Ordnance Survey

 ### Processing
+_parochial_
-- Processes TransXChange and CIF timetables to GTFS using [{UK2GTFS}](https://github.com/ITSLeeds/UK2GTFS)
+- processes TransXChange and CIF timetables to GTFS using [{UK2GTFS}](https://github.com/ITSLeeds/UK2GTFS)
-- Crops map and timetables to a particular geospatial area and period in time
+- crops map and timetables to a particular geospatial area and period in time
-- Buffers geospatial bounds where appropriate to ensure adequate coverage
+- buffers geospatial bounds where appropriate to ensure adequate coverage
-- Uses [pfaedle](https://github.com/ad-freiburg/pfaedle) to fit public transport routes to roads and railways
+- uses [pfaedle](https://github.com/ad-freiburg/pfaedle) to fit public transport routes to roads and railways
+- uses [gtfstidy](https://github.com/patrickbr/gtfstidy/) to merge and compress public transport timetables

 ### Outputs
 _parochial_ can prepare: